-CMS guidance prohibits carriers from terminating enrollees whom they subsequently find to be eligible for or enrolled in Medicare, unless the enrollee requests the termination or another legal basis for carrier termination applies.3 Carriers must communicate to HBE via the reconciliation process instances when dual Medicare and QHP enrollment is known.
-HBE conducts outreach to the customer to provide the option to: 1) remain enrolled in QHP without APTC/CSR; or 2) dis-enroll from the QHP.
+CMS guidance prohibits carriers from terminating enrollees whom they subsequently find to be eligible for or enrolled in Medicare, unless the enrollee requests the termination or another legal basis for carrier termination applies.
+If a customer contacts a carrier wishing to terminate their coverage due to gaining Medicare, they should be directed to report changes in their Washington Healthplanfinder account, or contact the Customer Support Center.

+Carriers must communicate to HBE via the reconciliation process instances when dual Medicare and QHP enrollment is known.
+HBE conducts outreach to the customer to provide the option to: 1) remain enrolled in